 Insofar as the event requires the assistance, cooperation, participation or involvement in any way of international organisations (e.g. WIPO), other EU bodies (e.g. CPVO) and/or other entities such as professional associations, national governmental entities or other stakeholders, personal data of the participants such as name, position and contact details may be made available to the authorised staff members, including delegated teams, of these entities.
 Due to the location of such entities, personal data may need to be transferred to international organisations or third countries outside the European Economic Area.

 Personal data may further be made accessible through internal communication tools such as the Office’s internal website ‘Insite’, the in-house magazine ‘Backstage’, videos shown at events, or the EUIPO News programme.
-Pictures, presentations, live web-streaming and/or audio and video recording of speakers, participants and organisers might be made available on the internet in the context of the Office’s activities etc.
+Pictures, presentations, live web-streaming and/or audio and video recording of speakers, participants and organisers might be made available on the internet in the context of the Office’s activities etc. Contact details may also be made available to participants for networking purposes subject to their consent.

 Recipients of personal data might vary depending on the type of recording and event.
 Purposes can vary from minute-taking to publication on relevant EU-funded websites and the EUIPO website for communication or transparency purposes, publication in the in-house magazine or recording for internal purposes.